Sharadh/sharadh.github.io/_posts/2021-05-23-mentor-growth.md

 ### Aside: Limits to Growth
 Having recently read [The Fifth Discipline][5th-discipline] I've come to think of this as a _Limits to Growth_ ([1][limits-1],[2][limits-2]) scenario: I was previously spending a lot of _effort_ on techniques to improve performance, but a far more useful approach is to tackle the _constraint_ of how my mentee views their own growth.
 Without that vision and the frameworks to concretely articulate the vision, the default setting was to just do more of the same, which resulted in a growth ceiling.

-### Notes
-* What worked for me will work for them
-* What worked for me may not work; but they want the same thing
-* This is a beautiful snowflake
-    * The only real way is to help them look inward for the solution
-    * Techniques really help too, especially when can be attached to an active project (i.e they have agency)

 <!-- References -->
 [archetypes]: https://staffeng.com/guides/staff-archetypes